 - The UCSC Genome Browser (highly recommended)

-- Ensemble Mouse Annotated genomic sequence for the C57B6 mouse genome.
+- Ensembl Mouse Annotated genomic sequence for the C57B6 mouse genome.
 Easier than the UCSC for initial info, but then but has its limits.
 I find it the best way to clearly see the intron/exon sequences of a gene.